georgiee/coding-for-kids/slides.md

 ^ But I had to hurry back to afternoon school and didn't write it down.

-^ After school I wanted to search for a demo version on all of my magazine cds.
+^ After school I wanted to search for a trial version on all of my magazine cds.

 # 😲
 # [fit] I was impressed